MittaDhanunjaya/rg-devops-challenge/monitoring/README.md

 ### 8. Client & Server Errors Dashboards

 Client and server errors dashboards are essential tools for monitoring the health and performance of web services, APIs, or any networked applications.
 They track and visualize error rates and types occurring during interactions between clients (e.g., web browsers, mobile apps) and servers.
-These dashboards help teams quickly identify issues, diagnose root causes, and maintain service reliability according to Service Level Agreements (SLAs).
+Monitors client and server errors to maintain service reliability according to SLAs.

 ```bash
 sum(caddy_http_request_duration_seconds_count{code=~"4.*"})